josecostamc/OML_bank_project/README.md

 To check if the API is working correctly you can access the url: http://127.0.0.1:5001/docs.

+<h3>Endpoints</h3>

+<h4>/default_prediction [POST]</h4>

-The end point /default_prediction expects a request that contains a JSON object with the features required by the model and the response will return a JSON object with the prediction.
+This endpoint expects a request that contains a JSON object with the features required by the model and the response will return a JSON object with the prediction.

 Example of request JSON:
 <pre><code>{